ayush11-ap/THE_LANGUAGES/javascript/opps/index.md

-   5. Prototypes & Prototype Inheritance
+  # 5. Prototypes & Prototype Inheritance

+## Addon - Info for New Keyword

+### Topics:
+- What happens when the `new` keyword is used:
+  - A new object is created.
+  - A prototype is linked.
+  - The constructor is called.
+  - The new object is returned.

+### JavaScript Default Behavior:
+- Prototypical behavior.
+- Everything is an object.

+### Ways to Add Methods to a Constructor Function:
+- `this.methodName`.
+- `functionName.prototype.methodName`.

+### Inheritance:
+- Older Way: `student.__proto__ = teacher`.
+- Modern Way: `Object.setPrototypeOf(student, teacher)`.

    6. `call`, `apply`, `bind`
    7. Classes, `extends`, `super()`
    8. Creating Static Methods, Private Variables, Private Fields
    9. Getter and Setter Methods
       - By Class
       - By Function
       - By Objects
    10. `Object.getOwnPropertyDescriptor` & `Object.defineProperty`
    11. `Object.create()`

-5. **4 Pillars of OOP With Examples**
+1. **4 Pillars of OOP With Examples**
    - Abstraction
    - Encapsulation
    - Inheritance